Chapter Events

 ChapterEventPlayer

-, simply add a new Node to the scene and choose ChapterEventPlayer
+Add a new Node and choose ChapterEventPlayer

 .